Nicola Spirig, one of the greatest triathletes of all time, is preparing to retire from the 'intense emotions' of her racing career - KTVZ

 “It wasn’t training sessions, it was studying sessions.
 To me, it was so, in a way, easy because I had learned all this in sports and I could just apply it to my studies.”

 Sports, she says, “help you deal with real problems in life.”
-But there have also been times when life has helped Spirig deal with her approach to sports.
+But there have been times, too, when life has helped Spirig deal with her approach to sports.

-That includes how her attitude to training changed after having children — a time when recoveries became non-existent and sometimes amounted to playing with Lego.
+That includes how her attitude to training changed after having children — a time when recoveries became nonexistent and sometimes amounted to playing with Lego, she jokes.

 “After a bad session, for example, before having kids I was thinking about it for days and pondering in my mind why it was a bad session and what I could have done differently,” says Spirig.